anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Works with EC2
 - Works with on-prem
 - **Hybrid**
-- Services/Instances must be provisioned ahead of time with CodeDeploy agent
+- Services/Instances must be provisioned ahead of time with **CodeDeploy agent**
+- AWS CodeDeploy is a service that automates application deployments to a variety of compute services including Amazon EC2, AWS Fargate, AWS Lambda, and on-premises instances.
+- CodeDeploy fully automates your application deployments eliminating the need for manual operations.
+- CodeDeploy protects your application from downtime during deployments through rolling updates and deployment health tracking.

 ---